 In 2023, an SSL certificate is a must-have for websites processing sensitive data.
 You won’t get SEO-penalized for not having an SSL certificate on your personal blog.
 But if you run an ecommerce website, you may outrank other sites without SSL.

 Triggered some warnings?
 Here’s how to investigate them:

 8. Connect Google Analytics

-It’s easy to set up Google Analytics for Webflow too.
-Once you verified your website with Google, you’ll start getting some in-depth reporting on how users interact with your content (and what makes them stay or leave).
+It’s easy to set up Google Analytics for Webflow, too.
+Once you verify your website with Google, you’ll start getting some in-depth reporting on how users interact with your content (and what makes them stay or leave).

 Google Analytics can be overwhelming at first (for a non-quant person).
 So explore all the features progressively, one cool report at a time.
 My personal favorites are:

 This report offers a deep dive into your page performance in search — traffic sourced, keyword rankings, impressions, click-through rates, conversions, etc. Apart from monitoring traffic, this report can also prompt which pages are underperforming despite good positions in SERPs.
 For example, a page with a high click-through rate but low time on page likely needs a content refresh or further investigation of technical site performance issues.